bilalislam/rabbitmq-retry-mechanism/mq-cluster/README.md

 private network : setting private and talk to nodes each-others

 Notes : If you use to centos os then open port which is related things of tool in os .
+And don't use minimal os because of port binding and static ip not work properly.